rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

 ## Run this sample

 ### Setup code
-1. Download [two T-SQL script files in sql-scripts](sql-scripts) folder if you want to use just T-SLQ sample.
+1. Download [two T-SQL script files in sql-scripts](sql-scripts) folder if you want to use just T-SQL sample.
 Optionally you can clone this repository using [Git for Windows](http://www.git-scm.com/), or download the zip file.
 2. Download the [WideWorldImporters](../../../databases/wide-world-importers) database and restore it on your server.
 3. Execute setup.sql script on your [WideWorldImporters](../../../databases/wide-world-importers) database that will add necessary stored procedures and indexes.